 The University maintains cyber liability/security coverage to mitigate the severity of a cyber event.
-In addition to this insurance coverage, the insurer provides various technical resources for consultation, risk management, and risk assessment in the event of a major incident.
+After assessment, Risk Management will employ all resources available through the University cyber security liability coverage provisions.
+This includes various technical resources for consultation, risk management, and risk assessment in the event of a major incident.